What Is Contact Lens-Induced Dry Eye?

 - Eye drops - Be sure to get eye drops that can be applied safely with contact lenses to reduce discomfort and refresh eyes.
-If, for any reason, the over-the-counter eye drops aren't working, consult Dr. Timothy S. Gibbons, who can provide more effective treatment options.
+If, for any reason, the over-the-counter eye drops aren't working, consult Dr. Jeffrey C. Johnson, who can provide more effective treatment options.

 - Eye vitamins - Certain vitamins, taken orally, can increase the amount of nutrients your eyes receive.
 This not only improves eye health, but also increases contact lens comfort.
 The best eye vitamins and supplements include lutein, zeaxanthin, Vitamin A, Vitamin C and Omega-3.

 - Silicone hydrogel contact lenses - These lenses are made from the most innovative contact lens material available on the market.
 They are extremely breathable because they permit up to 5 times more oxygen to reach the eye than older-generation contact lenses.
 This allows them to be worn over a long period of time.
 They reduce dryness and boost comfort.